SCHOOL

 wrote the argument.

-Rakesh Pandey has spent twenty-five years inside education systems at every level — classroom teacher, technology director, deputy head, head of school, and founding CEO.
-He has worked across international school systems in India, built and led Lusaka Oaktree School in Zambia, and conducted school visits, inspections, and professional training engagements across India, Africa, and the Pacific.
+Rakesh Pandey has spent twenty-five years inside education systems at every level — classroom educator, technology director, deputy head, CEO, and founding CEO.
+He has led and transformed schools across India, Zambia, and the Pacific, and conducted school visits, inspections, and professional development engagements across three continents.

 "I have never worked in a school that did not want to do better by its children.
 I have rarely worked in one where the structure allowed it.
 That is not a people problem.
 It is an architecture problem."

-He is the founder of the CREED School of Leadership, an outdoor leadership programme built on the observation — repeated across hundreds of young people — that children labelled at-risk in conventional classrooms transform when given real responsibility in real environments.
-He is currently the Founding CEO of CREED Education, expanding into strategic school transformation consultancy across Africa and Asia.
+He is the founder of the CREED School of Leadership — an outdoor leadership programme grounded in the observation, repeated across hundreds of young people, that children labelled at-risk in classrooms transform when given real responsibility in real environments.
+As Founding CEO of CREED Education, he works with schools and systems across Africa and Asia on strategic transformation.

 🇮🇳